-Protein, like carbohydrate and fat, is a macronutrient that our bodies need to provide energy to our cells and muscles.
-It’s found in bone, skin, muscle, and hair; in other words, in every part of our bodies.
-While it is important to achieve a proper balance of all three of these nutrients in your diet, not getting the right balance of protein in our diets can be harmful.
-Too little protein in our diets can lead to loss of muscle mass and growth retardation while eating too much protein can stress your kidneys and can promote bone loss.
+Protein is found in all parts of the body including bone, skin, muscle, and hair.
+While it is important to achieve a proper balance of all three of the macronutrients in your diet (protein, carbohydrate, fat), not getting the right balance of protein in our diets can be harmful.
+Too little protein in our diets can lead to loss of muscle mass and growth retardation, while eating too much protein can stress your kidneys and can also promote bone loss.
 Always check with your physician before modifying your diet for any of the macronutrients.

 Protein is found in both animal and vegetable-based foods.
 Protein from animal sources, including meat, poultry, fish, eggs and dairy, is referred to as a complete protein because it contains all nine of the essential amino acids.
 Protein from vegetables, grains and nuts is an incomplete protein because it lacks one or more of the essential amino acids.
 It is for this reason that it is important to understand how to maintain a vegetarian diet, if that is the direction someone takes.
 Selecting the right protein, or combination of protein, will ensure the nutritional adequacy of your diet.

-|Food||Serving Size||Grams of Protein|
+|Food Item||Serving Size||Grams of Protein|

 |Cottage cheese||½ cup||14|